-- Never switch off the main switch when the engine is running, because this may cause damage to the alternator. - Never carry out electrical installations when the power is switched on. - Never modify the boat's electrical system or diagrams.
-Service and maintenance must be carried out by a qualified electrician. - Never alter or modify the rated amperage of the overcurrent protective devices - Never install or replace electrical equipment with components that cause the circuit's nominal rated amperage to be exceeded. - Never leave the boat unattended with the electrical system energized, except automatic bilge pump, fire protection, and alarm circuits. - Maintain any damaged equipment before taking it back to use.
+- Never switch off the motor systems (Evoy) or the service battery when charging or when boat is underway. - Never carry out electrical installations when the power is switched on. - Never modify the boat's electrical system or diagrams.
+Service and maintenance must be carried out by a qualified electrician. - Never alter or modify the rated amperage of the overcurrent protective devices. - Never install or replace electrical equipment with components that cause the circuit's nominal rated amperage to be exceeded. - Never leave the boat unattended with the electrical system energized, except automatic bilge pump, fire protection, and alarm circuits. - Maintain any damaged equipment before taking it back to use.

-4.2.3 Main switches
+4.2.6 Main switches